nikitavoloboev/data/talks/talks.md

 # Talks
 I love watching interesting talks on various subjects.
 As well as I love making talks and presenting in front of people.

 I once made TEDx talk on mindfulness.
 I only have a transcript of it [here](http://telegra.ph/TED-Talk---Mindfulness-March-2016-03-28).
-I hope to give a few talks of my own one day.
+I hope to give more talks of my own soon.

-I mark talks that I found interesting [here](https://github.com/learn-anything/talks).
+I mark talks that I found interesting [here](https://github.com/learn-anything/talks#readme).

 ## Notes
 - Giving a talk, it sometimes helps to follow this order: